New York Times journalists, other workers on 24-hour strike

 In a note sent to guild-represented staff Tuesday night, Deputy Managing Editor Cliff Levy called the planned strike “puzzling” and “an unsettling moment in negotiations over a new contract.”
 He said it would be the first strike by the bargaining unit since 1981 and “comes despite intensifying efforts by the company to make progress.”

-But in a letter signed by more than 1,000 employees, the NewsGuild said management has been “dragging its feet” bargaining for nearly two years and “time is running out to reach a fair contract” by the end of the year.
+But in a letter last week signed by more than 1,000 employees, the NewsGuild said management has been “dragging its feet” bargaining for nearly two years and that “time is running out to reach a fair contract” by the end of the year.

-The NewsGuild also said the company told employees planning to strike they would not get paid for the duration of the walkout.
-Members were also asked to work extra hours get work done ahead of the strike, according to the union.
+The NewsGuild also said the company told employees who planned to strike that they wouldn’t get paid for the duration of the walkout.
+Members were also asked to work extra hours to get work done ahead of the strike, according to the union.

-The New York Times has seen other, shorter walkouts in recent years, including a half-day protest in August by a new union representing technology workers who claimed unfair labor practices.
+The New York Times has seen shorter walkouts in recent years, including a half-day protest in August by a new union representing technology workers who claimed unfair labor practices.
+The last strike that stopped the newspaper’s publication was in 1978 and lasted 88 days.

 In one breakthrough that both sides called significant, the company backed off its proposal to replace the existing adjustable pension plan with an enhanced 401 (k) retirement plan.
 The Times offered instead to let the union choose between the two.
 The company also agreed to expand fertility treatment benefits.